lootie/Multitaper.jl/paper/paper.md

 # Statement of need

-`Multitaper.jl` is a Julia package for spectrum analysis of time series, multivariate time series, and spatial or space-time processes.
+`Multitaper.jl` is a Julia package for spectrum analysis of time series, multivariate time series, and spatial or space-time processes. `Multitaper.jl` was designed to be useful to researchers in diverse fields, including geophysics (climate, seismology, limnology, and stratigraphy), cognitive radio, space science (solar physics), speech processing, astronomy, and biomedicine.

 The high-level character of Julia allows for widely readable and extendible codes, while the low-level functionality provides speed and efficiency.
-The `Multitaper.jl` package provides a user-friendly implementation of many of the basic concepts such as spectrum analysis, F-testing for harmonic analysis [@T82], coherence and phase, jackknifed variance estimates [@TC91], and complex demodulation [@T07]; more advanced techniques such as dual-frequency spectra, cepstrum, multitaper for time series containing gaps [@chave2019multitaper],
-$T^2$ tests for multiple line components [@T11] implementations of higher-dimensional Slepian tapers on Cartesian domains [@SimonsWang2011] [@Geoga2018]; and others [@ThomsonHaley2014] [@HaleyAnitescu2017].
+The `Multitaper.jl` package provides a user-friendly implementation of many of the basic concepts such as spectrum analysis, F-testing for harmonic analysis [@T82], coherence and phase, jackknifed variance estimates [@TC91], and complex demodulation [@T07]; more advanced techniques such as dual-frequency spectra, cepstrum, multitaper for time series containing gaps [@chave2019multitaper], $T^2$ tests for multiple line components [@T11] implementations of higher-dimensional Slepian tapers on Cartesian domains [@SimonsWang2011] [@Geoga2018]; and others [@ThomsonHaley2014] [@HaleyAnitescu2017].
 In addition, we provide tutorial-style notebooks to allow accessibility to those new to these concepts or to Julia in general.

-`Multitaper.jl` was designed to be useful to researchears in diverse fields, including geophysics (climate, seismology, limnology, and stratigraphy), cognitive radio, space science (solar physics), speech processing, astronomy, and biomedicine.
-It has been used in graduate courses to provide fast spectrum estimates of unequally sampled time series.
-Early versions of this code have also been used to compute figures for research publications.
+`Multitaper.jl` has been used in graduate courses to provide fast spectrum estimates of unequally sampled time series.
+Early versions of this code have also been used to compute statistics for research publications.

 # Other software